Connect with us

 Even with a roster in flux following the head coaching change, the Mountaineers managed to retain two key offensive contributors, running back Jahiem White and quarterback Nicco Marchiol.
 White racked up more than 900 yards in each of his first two seasons in Morgantown despite splitting carries with CJ Donaldson.
 In contrast, Marchiol saw significant action in 2023 and 2024 as a result of injuries to former starting quarterback Garrett Greene.

-While in a quarterback competition with transfer Jaylen Henderson, the expectation is for Marchiol to start the season under center, granted Rodriguez has made it clear that won’t be announced until after fall camp.
+While in a quarterback competition with transfer Jaylen Henderson, the expectation is for Marchiol to start the season under center.
+That said, Rodriguez has made it clear that won’t be announced until after fall camp.

 If the Mountaineers manage to subvert expectations this coming season, White will likely play a major role and take his game to another level in Rodriguez’s system.